-Writing the MOU in simple terms will help ensure that the agreement’s terms are realistic and actually within the scope of the authority of the signing parties.
+Writing the MOU in simple terms will help ensure that the agreement’s terms are realistic and within the scope of the authority of the signing parties.
 If not, look for the correctly authorized individual who can sign off on the MOU.

-Make sure that the wording is precise and succinct.
+Make sure that the wording is precise and concise.
 To help with clarity, an MOU should be written using positive language.
 For example, you should state what a party will do and not what they will not do.

 Coordination and review

-Is a Memorandum of Understanding legally binding?
+Is a Memorandum of Understanding Legally Binding?

 No, a memorandum of understanding is not legally binding.
 It merely signals the willingness of the parties to move forward with a contract based on the initial MOU.